ShashiBadhuk/ShashiBadhuk/README.md

-# 👨‍💻 **Developer Extraordinaire**

 ## Hey there! 👋

-I'm [Shashi Badhuk](https://www.linkedin.com/in/shashibadhuk/), a seasoned Technical Lead at [LEAD School](https://www.leadschool.in/) – where education meets innovation.
+I'm [Shashi Badhuk](https://www.linkedin.com/in/shashibadhuk/) 👨‍💻, a seasoned Technical Lead at [LEAD School](https://www.leadschool.in/) – where education meets innovation.
 With a decade of coding experience, I thrive on crafting robust web and mobile apps using cutting-edge tech.

 ## 🚀 **Tech Stack Mastery**